isomerpages/nlb-reference/_science-tech-technology/cybersecurity-trends.md

 #### Websites

 **The role of the cyber leader in building secure and resilient digital ecosystems**<br>
 Samartsev, D. (2021, July 19).
-The role of the cyber leader in building secure and resilient digital ecosystems. *World Economic Forum.* Retrieved 2021, September 20 from [https://www.weforum.org/agenda/2021/07/3-ways-cyber-leaders-can-build-secure-digital-ecosystems-and-global-cyber-resilience-cybersecurity-cyberattacks/](https://www.weforum.org/agenda/2021/07/3-ways-cyber-leaders-can-build-secure-digital-ecosystems-and-global-cyber-resilience-cybersecurity-cyberattacks/)
+The role of the cyber leader in building secure and resilient digital ecosystems. *The European Sting.* Retrieved 2021, September 20 from [https://europeansting.com/2021/07/21/the-role-of-the-cyber-leader-in-building-secure-and-resilient-digital-ecosystems/](https://europeansting.com/2021/07/21/the-role-of-the-cyber-leader-in-building-secure-and-resilient-digital-ecosystems/#comments)

 **Gartner top security and risk trends for 2021**<br>
 Panetta, K. (2021, April 5).
 Gartner top security and risk trends for 2021. *Gartner*.
 Retrieved 2021, September 20 from [https://www.gartner.com/smarterwithgartner/gartner-top-security-and-risk-trends-for-2021/](https://www.gartner.com/smarterwithgartner/gartner-top-security-and-risk-trends-for-2021/)